Signalling of the Milan Metro: Lines 1 and 2

 Before 2011, Line 1 used this same system, but now uses a new signaling apparatus.
-The signaling apparatus permits a 90-second frequency on the line, similar to the one used on the M3 line.
+The signaling apparatus permits a 90-second frequency on the line, allowing for additional capacity, especially at rush hour, similar to the one used on the M3 line.
 The speed of the train is decided by an ATC system and a two-color semaphore system.

 The two-color semaphore system has three possible states: